eadwinCode/django-compressor/README.rst

-Django Compressor with Parcel-Bundler
+Django Compressor with Parceljs
 =====================================
-Django Compressor with parcel-bundler_ is base on Django-Compressor, which bundles and minifies your typescript, vue, react, etc in a Django template into cacheable static files using parcel-bundler.
+Django Compressor with parceljs_ is base on Django-Compressor, which bundles and minifies your typescript, vue, react, scss etc in a Django template into cacheable static files using parcel-bundler and django-compressor.
 More information on Django-Compressor_